jammerxd/vexpidisplay/README.md

 Then start Tournament Manager and the Web Server.

+Before running the program on the pi, please run the install.sh script in bash.

 Next, go onto a raspberry pi and run the VEX Display program and enter the ip address of the tournament manager pc, preceeded by http:// and proceeded by /division# where #